aau-claaudia/hpc/docs/taaurus/faqs.md

     Yes.
 It will be possible to request an extension via a form on serviceportal.aau.dk.

 ??? question "Can I add or remove members once a project is running?"
     Yes.
-It will be possible to add or remove members via a form on serviceportal.aau.dk.

-    This form supports (PI only):T

-    - adding or removing project group members
-    - role and rights changes
+The PI can add or remove project group members—and change read/write or read-only group membership—via the [modification form](https://serviceportal.aau.dk/serviceportal?id=sc_cat_item&sys_id=6e3aa12a838ee61053711d447daad3c1).

+    See [Modify a running TAAURUS project](/taaurus/how-to-access/#modify-a-running-taaurus-project) for what each role can request.

 ??? question "Can I request software that is not currently available on TAAURUS?"
     Yes.
 It will be possible to request additional software via a form on serviceportal.aau.dk.